 The most common symptom associated with endometriosis is pain, including:

 - Painful periods

-- Pain in the lower abdomen or pelvic cramps that can be felt for a week or two before menstruation
+- Pain in the lower abdomen or lower back that can begin a week or two before menstruation

 - Premenstrual spotting

 - Unusually heavy periods, or bleeding between periods

 - Gastrointestinal problems such as bloating, constipation or diarrhea, especially during your period

 When endometrial tissue builds up inside your body, it can disrupt the normal reproductive process.
 For example:

 - Fluid-filled cysts called endometriomas may form in your ovaries.
 These cysts can rupture, damaging your ovarian tissue or interfering with ovulation.

 - Scar tissue can block one or more of your fallopian tubes.
 This makes it impossible for sperm to reach an egg released by your ovary.